-Ensure you record these early concerns using CPOMS.
+Ensure you record these early concerns using CPOMS and following the protocols in Appendix 4: Safeguarding and Child Protection Recording.
 If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section 'If a child chooses to tell a member of staff about a concern or abuse'.